stratapp-ai/stratapp-ai.github.io/pricing.md

   answer: 'No problem, there are no termination fees or contract terms beyond your
     chosen billing cycle. '
 - question: 'What is your future roadmap for #stratapp?'
+  answer: |-
-  answer: "We are experienced SaaS founders, backed by investors who are market leaders.\n\n\\#stratapp
+    We are experienced SaaS founders, backed by investors who are market leaders.

+    \#stratapp is the world's first SaaS app to achieve genuine alignment and engagement, within a strategic context.

+    \#stratapp is currently 10-apps-in-1, at a compelling price point.

+    We have an exciting product roadmap, that we believe will reshape the global B2B SaaS landscape.

+    Although we cannot share details publicly, you have probably already concluded our roadmap comprises:

+    * creating a connected workspace, bringing together leading tech in the B2B SaaS ecosystem
-    is the world's first SaaS app to achieve org-wide alignment and engagement, within a strategic context. \n\n\\#stratapp is currently 10-apps-in-1, at a compelling price point.\n\nWe have an exciting product roadmap, that we believe will reshape the global B2B SaaS landscape.\n\nAlthough we cannot share details publicly, you have probably already concluded our roadmap comprises:\n\n* streamlining how to execute both strategic and day to day work\n* org-wide experiences, that don't require end user training\n* compelling pricing, with no lock-in contracts\n* applying best practices in strategy, management, human capital and tech, whilst further innovating several aspects with new IP\n* adding AI in an ethical way that adds value and builds trust with all stakeholders internally (owners, directors, executives, managers and employees) and externally (customers, partners, contractors and suppliers)\n* innovating in a collaborative space, together with those stakeholders\n* eliminating:\n  * unnecessary integrations and expense\n  * single-use apps\n
+    * streamlining how to execute both strategic and day to day work
+    * creating org-wide experiences, that don't require end user training
+    * maintaining compelling pricing, with no lock-in contracts
+    * applying best practices in strategy, management, human capital and tech, whilst further innovating several aspects with new IP
+    * adding AI in an ethical way that adds value and builds trust with all stakeholders internally (owners, directors, executives, managers and employees) and externally (customers, partners, contractors and suppliers)
+    * innovating in a collaborative space, together with those stakeholders
+    * eliminating:
+      * unnecessary integrations and expense
+      * single-use apps
-    \ * sending employees to multiple apps\n  * complicated user experiences\n  *
+      * sending employees to multiple apps
+      * complicated user experiences
-    disruption that adds little or no value"
+      * disruption that adds little or no value
 seo_title: 10 apps in 1 for affordable collaboration on strategy and execution
 seo_description: Affordable strategy software that achieves genuine collaboration and seamless execution of strategy and KPIs/OKRs, alongside day to day work.